The term legend is bandied about rather too freely when supporters fondly recall their favourite player, but few actually truly deserve the accolade.

 In 1922 Billy’s father was transferred from Leadgate Park FC to Blyth Spartans and he took up at job at the Isabella Pit, the Fenwick family moved to Blyth after they were given help by the club to find a new house in Tenth Avenue, Blyth.

-From the day his father was signed by the Spartans a love affair was born that to this day still draws 92-year-old Billy to Croft Park to watch ‘his’ club.
+From the day his father was signed by the Spartans a love affair was born that up until the age of 92-year-old drew Billy to Croft Park to watch ‘his’ club.

 From an early age Billy became a Spartans supporter being carried into Croft Park on his father’s shoulders or even wheeled in through the players gate in his pram!.